 - Sec.
 19. 1.
 When the Office intends to deny, suspend or revoke a certificate or impose any sanction prescribed by section 17 of this act, it shall give reasonable notice to the holder of the certificate by certified mail.
 The notice must contain the legal authority, jurisdiction and reasons for the action to be taken.
 Notice is not required if the Office finds that the public health requires immediate action.
-In that case, it may order a summary suspension of a certificate or impose any sanction prescribed by section 17 of this act, pending proceedings for revocation or other action. - 24 2.
-If a person wants to contest the action of the Office, he 25 must file an appeal pursuant to regulations adopted by the 26 Department.
-27 3.
-Upon receiving notice of an appeal, the Office shall hold a - 3.
-Upon receiving notice of an appeal, the Office shall hold a hearing pursuant to regulations adopted by the Department.
+In that case, it may order a summary suspension of a certificate or impose any sanction prescribed by section 17 of this act, pending proceedings for revocation or other action. - 2.
+If a person wants to contest the action of the Office, he must file an appeal pursuant to regulations adopted by the Department.

+3. Upon receiving notice of an appeal, the Office shall hold a hearing pursuant to regulations adopted by the Department.

-4. The Department shall adopt such regulations as are necessary to carry out the provisions of this section.
+4. The Department shall adopt such regulations as are

+necessary to carry out the provisions of this section.

-- Sec.
+Sec.
 20. 1.
-Except as otherwise provided in subsection 2, within 10 days after hiring an employee or entering into a contract with an independent contractor, the holder of a certificate to operate an intermediary service organization shall: - (a) Obtain a written statement from the employee or independent contractor stating whether he has been convicted of any crime listed in subsection 1 of section 23 of this act;
+Except as otherwise provided in subsection 2, within 10 days after hiring an employee or entering into a contract with an independent contractor, the holder of a certificate to operate an intermediary service organization shall:

+(a) Obtain a written statement from the employee or independent contractor stating whether he has been convicted of any crime listed in subsection 1 of section 23 of this act;

-38 (b) Obtain an oral and written confirmation of the information 39 contained in the written statement obtained pursuant to 40 paragraph (a);
+(b) Obtain an oral and written confirmation of the information contained in the written statement obtained pursuant to paragraph (a);

-(c) Obtain from the employee or independent contractor two sets of fingerprints and a written authorization to forward the fingerprints to the Central Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation for its report; and paragraph (c).

-(d) Submit to the Central Repository for Nevada Records of Criminal History the fingerprints obtained pursuant to
+- (c) Obtain from the employee or independent contractor two sets of fingerprints and a written authorization to forward the fingerprints to the Central Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation for its report; and - (d) Submit to the Central Repository for Nevada Records of Criminal History the fingerprints obtained pursuant to paragraph (c).

-2. The holder of a certificate to operate an intermediary service organization is not required to obtain the information described in subsection I from an employee or independent contractor who provides proof that an investigation of his criminal history has been conducted by the Central Repository for Nevada Records of Criminal History within the immediately preceding 6 months and the investigation did not indicate that the employee or independent contractor had been convicted of any crime set forth in subsection 1 of section 23 of this act.
+2. The holder of a certificate to operate an intermediary service organization is not required to obtain the information described in subsection 1 from an employee or independent contractor who provides proof that an investigation of his criminal history has been conducted by the Central Repository for Nevada Records of Criminal History within the immediately preceding 6 months and the investigation did not indicate that the employee or independent contractor had been convicted of any crime set forth in subsection 1 of section 23 of this act.

-3. The holder of a certificate to operate an intermediary service organization shall ensure that the criminal history of each employee or independent contractor who works at or for the intermediary service organization is investigated at least once

-17 every 5 years.
+3. The holder of a certificate to operate an intermediary service organization shall ensure that the criminal history of each employee or independent contractor who works at or for the intermediary service organization is investigated at least once every 5 years.
 The certificate holder shall: